ktmathews89/cg_summer_2018/lesson_archive/3_cat_costume_1.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 Did you notice the two `use "git add <file>..."`?
 Usually Git tries to suggest next steps.
-So if you find yourself getting stuck make sure to carefully read the message from Git.
+So if you find yourself getting stuck make sure to carefully read the message from Git outputs to your terminal.

-Git mentioned there are untracked files present.
+In the example above, Git mentioned that there are untracked files present.
 That's because you _just_ initialized this repository and Git doesn't know which files to track!
 You can tell Git which files to track using `git add <file>` (`<file>` is a placeholder for any filepath).

-Ok, let's add _all_ of the files in your directory.
-You should be inside of `cat_costume_project`.
+Ok, let's add _all_ of the files in your `cat_costume_project` directory:

 ```
 git add .
 ```

-The `.` in `git add .` tells Git to add every file in the project directory for tracking.
+> Note: The `.` in `git add .` tells Git to add every file in the project directory for tracking.

 Run `git status` again to see what you've added.
+You should see a long list of items.
+Sometimes these are colored green.
+Now you need to commit these updates in order to create your first version of the project.

 **STEP 3: Make your first commit**
 Since this is a new repository, there are a lot of changes to commit!
 Run the following command: